devshaun-c/instahome-exercise/README.md

 - [x] Remove price from Activity Card
 - [x] Redirect to google search for locationMaps click
 - [x] Limit schedule read to 5 on load.
 Show all if "see all" is selected
+- [x] Show orgName in Activity Card instead of partnerId

 > 6/9/2021